-Bible as hearsay and personal finance
+Case study 9.1: Bible as hearsay and personal finance

-Even ardent atheist are reluctant to suggest the Bible is simply hearsay-a compilation of rumors.
+Even ardent atheists are reluctant to suggest the Bible is simply hearsay-a compilation of rumors.
 If the Bible is simply hearsay, then there is no compelling reason to consider its teaching related to personal finance.
 We may apply a few proverbs to our leadership approach, but that is about all.